aoliver44/Spare-Tools/globus_instructions/transferring_to_juno.md

 # to add a line to a file without opening a text editor
 $ echo "path/to/file,0,1" >> ~/.globusonline/lta/config-paths

-# or to edit in an editor, edit file located here (i.e.):
+# or to edit in an editor, edit file located here (e.g.):
 $ nano ~/.globusonline/lta/config-paths
 ```
 Cool!
 So what we just did was give was give read/write access to the directory with the data, which is necessary in order to copy it over to Juno.
 For these changes to take effect, go ahead and stop and start Globus again: